EESSI/docs/docs/adding_software/adding_development_software.md

 ### Installation details

-While the prcess to build for `dev.eessi.io` is similar to the one for the [production repository](repositories/software.eessi.io.md) there are a few additional details to keep in mind.
+While the process to build for `dev.eessi.io` is similar to the one for the [production repository](../repositories/software.eessi.io.md) there are a few additional details to keep in mind.

-#### Versions, dependencies, tags
+#### Versions

 Installations to the EESSI production repository refer to specific versions of applications, however, Development builds can't follow the same approach as they are most often not pegged to a release.
 Because of this, it is possible to add a descriptive "version" name to the `version` field in the easyconfig file for a give (set of) installations.

 Note that some applications are built with custom easyblocks which may use the `version` field to determine how the installation is meant to work (e.g., versions >2 need to copy files from to a new directory).
-Make sure that you account for this otherwise you may install software differently than intended.
+Make sure that you account for this, otherwise you may install software differently than intended.
 If you encounter issues, you can open an issue in our
 [support portal](https://gitlab.com/eessi/support#eessi-support-portal).

+#### Installing dependencies

+Installations in `dev.eessi.io` are done _on top_ of `software.eessi.io`.
+That means if your development build depends on some application that is already installed in `software.eessi.io`, then that will simply be used.
+However, if you need to add a new dependency, then this must included as part of the build.
+That means including an easybuild file for it, and adding it to the right easystack file.

+#### Using commit IDs or tags for `--software-commit`

+Installing with `--software-commit` requires that you include either a commit ID or a tag.
+The installation procedure will use the commit ID or tag to obtain the source from the right state.
+Because tags can be changed to point to a different commit ID, we recommend you avoid using them but stick with the commit ID itself.
+You can then include this in the `versionsuffix` on your easyconfig file, to generate a unique (if ugly) module name.

 #### Patch files